-- Budapest Spring Festival: From April 3–19, 2020, the capital rings in one of the year's most popular events with local and international artists.
+- Budapest Spring Festival: In April, the capital typically rings in one of the year's most popular events with local and international artists.
 This annual festival takes place on the historic Vorosmarty Square includes classical and folk music, theatrical, opera, and dance performances, as well as contemporary art exhibitions.
 There's usually a different theme each year.

-- Easter: The holiday occurs during the month of April in 2020, so look out for Hungarian Easter traditions, which will take the form of souvenirs, edible treats, and decorations.
-The Vajdahunyad Castle Easter Lamb Festival hosts a cooking contest, a craft workshop, and has popular lamb dishes from March 30 through April 2, 2020.
-Historic Vorosmarty Square, well-known for its Christmas market, holds the Budapest Spring Fair from April 3–26, 2020, with local dishes, crafts, artisan food products, and more.
+- Easter: If the holiday falls in April, look out for Hungarian Easter traditions, which will take the form of souvenirs, edible treats, and decorations.
+The Vajdahunyad Castle Easter Lamb Festival typically hosts a cooking contest, a craft workshop, and has popular lamb dishes.
+The castle is located in the same park as the Széchenyi baths.

-- Oldtimer Show: Budapest typically hosts this event each year in April, and in 2020 it falls from April 17–19.
+- Oldtimer Show: Budapest typically hosts this event each year in April but in 2021 it has been postponed until June.
 This unique gathering celebrates antique automobiles and motorcycles in a 10-acre exhibition area at the Hungarian Railway Museum.

-- Budapest Art Week: Started in 2016 as a way for the city's art lovers to discover modern and contemporary artists, the nearly week-long event from April 14–19, 2020, includes 70 venues and almost 150 programs.
+- Budapest Art Week: Started in 2016 as a way for the city's art lovers to discover modern and contemporary artists, the nearly week-long event includes 70 venues and almost 150 programs.
 This event usually takes place in April, but has been rescheduled for October 5 to 10, 2021.

 April Travel Tips

 - Budapest's April weather is perfect for walking, so explore some of the city on foot.
-You'll get a greater appreciation for the beauty and character of the Hungarian capital city.
+This way, you'll get a greater appreciation for the beauty and character of the Hungarian capital city.

-- Though it will be closed for restoration through 2021 (with performances taking place at the Erkel Theatre), don't miss Budapest's incredible Hungarian State Opera House during your visit.
-Opened in 1884 and considered one of the best Neo-Renaissance structures in Europe, the site has guided tours—including a short concert—starting at 2 p.m., 3 p.m., and 4 p.m. daily.
+- Don't miss Budapest's incredible Hungarian State Opera House during your visit if it's open.
+Opened in 1884 and considered one of the best Neo-Renaissance structures in Europe, the site typically has guided tours—including a short concert—between 2 and 4 p.m. daily.